 Pursuant to his employment agreement, Mr. Oxley is entitled to an annual base salary and is eligible for an annual performance-based bonus.
-During fiscal 2014, Mr. Oxley received a base salary of \$210,600, which was intended to provide a fixed component of compensation reflecting his skill set, experience, role, and responsibilities.
+During fiscal 2015, Mr. Oxley received a base salary of \$215,865, which was intended to provide a fixed component of compensation reflecting his skill set, experience, role, and responsibilities.
 The amount of Mr. Oxley's annual performance-based bonus is based on the attainment of performance objectives established each year by the Company and approved by our board of directors.
-The actual amount paid to Mr. Oxley under the 2014 STIP is set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+The actual amount paid to Mr. Oxley under the 2015 STIP is not yet determinable.
 In addition, pursuant to his employment agreement, Mr. Oxley is entitled to either a company owned or leased automobile or a car allowance, in either case in accordance with the Company's automobile policy.